Createdd/Writing/articles/ECommerceShopIntro.md

 #### WooCommerce (WordPress)

-A good conclusion from this [article](https://www.merchantmaverick.com/reviews/woocommerce-review/):
+A good conclusion from this [article](https://www.merchantmaverick.com/reviews/woocommerce-review/) states:

->WooCommerce is a low price solution (if you keep your extensions reasonably priced), and it does an excellent job of harnessing WordPress’s SEO and functionality for your benefit.
+>[WooCommerce](https://woocommerce.com/) is a low price solution (if you keep your extensions reasonably priced), and it does an excellent job of harnessing WordPress’s SEO and functionality for your benefit.
 And, if you’re willing to work through technical issues with only some guides and forums to lean on, WooCommerce could be the right option for you.

 or this [article](https://www.websitetooltester.com/en/reviews/woocommerce/)